 Over the life of the loan, seemingly subtle differences could add up to tens of thousands of dollars.
 That money belongs to future you and all your dream vacations, renovations, and remodeling #goals.

 - Thoroughly research any retail bank, credit union, mortgage bank, mortgage broker, or online option you’re considering.
 Make sure you’re clear on what they can offer you.
-About one in five (21%) home buyers said they regret their choice of mortgage lender, according to a recent J.D.
-Power survey.
-You’re doing your homework so that won’t be you.
+If you’re doing your homework, you're less likely to be dissatisfied with the results.

 - Interview lenders.
 You’re aiming for a shortlist of three.
 (You’ll see why it’s three in a minute.)
 If you’re thinking about selecting an online lender, make sure you take into account these tips and tricks.